Ep #3 - Ep #3 - Breaking Down The Cannabis Regulatory Confusion

 Eric:

-Um, you know, going from, I would say a little bit more on the compliance and legal side, and, you know, want to introduce Courtney Corone from Adamant Law Group, as well as Herrs Jean from Ananda Strategies.
+Um, you know, going from, I would say a little bit more on the compliance and legal side, and, you know, want to introduce Courtney Caron from Adamant Law Group, as well as Herrs Jean from Ananda Strategies.
 Thanks for joining us today.

 Hirsh: